openvinotoolkit/model_server/docs/mediapipe.md

 In case of missing tag OpenVINO Model Server assumes that the packet type is `ov::Tensor'.
 The stream name can be arbitrary but the convention is to use a lower case word.

-Input serialization to MediaPipe ImageFrame format, requires the data in the KServe request to be encapsulated in `raw_input_contents` field.
-That is the default behavior in the client libs like `triton-client`.
-The required data layout for the MediaPipe Image conversion is HWC and the supported precisions are:
+The required data layout for the MediaPipe `IMAGE` conversion is HWC and the supported precisions are:
 |Datatype|Allowed number of channels|
 |:---|:---|
 |FP16|1,3,4|